bytefish/bytefish.de/blog/aspnetcore_rebac.md

     </a>
 </div>

-Maybe in a later article we will develop a Blazor application to query it.

 ## Database Design ##

-If you are going to work with a relational database you should put all your database objects in version control.
+If you are going to work with a relational database, then you should put all your database objects in version control.
 The best example for a SQL Server Database Project (SSDP) available out there is the [WideWorldImporters OLTP Database] example provided in the SQL Server examples repository:

 * [https://github.com/microsoft/sql-server-samples/tree/master/samples/databases/wide-world-importers/wwi-ssdt](https://github.com/microsoft/sql-server-samples/tree/master/samples/databases/wide-world-importers/wwi-ssdt)